ofajs/ofa-v4-docs/docs/en/docs/create-app/app.md

 }
 ```

-In the example above, the app tag was retrieved using the selector `.app`, and then the current active page address was obtained by accessing the `app.current` attribute.
+In the example above, the app tag was retrieved using the selector `.app`, and then the current active page address was obtained by accessing the `app.current` property.

 ## Tips: Pre-cache the next page